Collection Defense Attorney in Overland Park

 A potential lender who orders your credit report may very likely deduce that if you owe any level of government money, that liens either are in place or may be in the near future.
 Not only may it raise questions in their mind about your ability to pay on the requested loan, but the lender can also know that in the event they needed to place a lien, they would be in line behind any government agencies.

 The lien will also make it exceptionally difficult, if not impossible, to sell any property the lien has been attached to.
 Perhaps your home was what the government expressed interest in.
-Now you want to sell the house as a means of restructuring your finances but doing so would mean that the new owner will inherit the lien.
+Now you want to sell the house as a means of restructuring your finances, but doing so would mean that the new owner will inherit the lien.
 How excited do you think they’ll be about that prospect?
 Liens are a matter of public record and any realtor’s basic due diligence will uncover them.

 Even smaller steps, like refinancing your mortgage, will probably be more difficult with the damaged credit that often results from a lien.